tarwn/lessthandot-hugo/blogs/content/posts/2012-12-05-scalability-is-easy-to-get.md

 ## Where I Went Wrong

 Ok, so maybe not.
 Over the course of my little story I went wrong in a number of places.
-Even though this was a contrived example, I&#8217;ve watched very similar scenarios play out in a number of different organizations with real systems.
+Even though this was a contrived example, I've watched very similar scenarios play out in a number of different organizations with real systems.

 ### The Bottleneck

-The first and most critical problem was that I didn&#8217;t actually locate the bottleneck in my process, I simply tried to do more of the same.
+The first and most critical problem was that I didn't actually locate the bottleneck in my process, I simply tried to do more of the same.
 The [Theory of Constraints][1] tells us that we can improve the rate of a process by identifying and exploiting the constraints.

 In this system, the constraint looked like it was the sequential execution of the tasks, but in reality the constraint was the time it took to call the 3rd-party API.
 Had we identified that bottleneck before starting, we could have approached the problem differently.